Tax Fraud and Noncompliance: IRS Could Further Leverage the Return Review Program to Strengthen Tax Enforcement

 Based on the assessment in recommendation 2, the Commissioner of Internal Revenue should implement the most cost-effective method to digitize information provided by taxpayers who file returns on paper.
 (Recommendation 3)

 IRS agreed with GAO's July 2018 recommendation and has taken steps to modernize the processing of individual and business paper returns in recent years.
-This includes accessing electronic amended returns, an internet portal for businesses to e-file forms, and pilot programs to test scanning solutions for millions of individual paper tax returns during the 2023 filing season.
+Steps include accessing electronic amended returns, an internet portal for businesses to e-file forms, and testing scanning solutions to digitally process paper-filed returns.
 These efforts are yielding results.
 During the 2023 filing season, fewer individual and business paper returns were filed.
 Less than 4 percent of individual returns were paper in 2023 compared to 8 percent in the 2019 filing season.
-However, as of April 2024, IRS has not decided on a final scanning solution to support its goal to digitally process 100 percent of paper-filed tax returns and information documents, consistent with this recommendation.
-Doing so would allow IRS to reduce processing time, use the Return Review Program (RRP) fraud filters on all paper and electronic forms, and allow more pre-refund compliance checks or investigations, among other benefits.
+For the 4 percent of paper-filed returns and forms, IRS told us that, as of August 2024, it is implementing the scanning solution to digitally process paper-filed returns, starting with form 940 in October 2024 and form 1040 in January 2025.
+According to IRS, it is on track to meet its goal to digitally process 100 percent of paper-filed tax returns and information documents by the end of 2025, consistent with this recommendation.
+Full digitization of paper forms would allow IRS to reduce processing time, use the Return Review Program (RRP) fraud filters on all paper and electronic forms, and allow more pre-refund compliance checks or investigations, among other benefits.

 Priority Rec.